Skip to main content

 Escape identifiers and literalsโ€‹

-The default escape_identifier function identifier escapes " and '\' and quotes identifier with ".
+The default escape_identifier function escapes " and '\' and quotes the identifier with ".
 This is standard SQL behavior.
-Mind that if you use default naming convention, dlt normalizes identifiers to an alphabet that does not accept any special characters.
-Users are able to change the naming convention in the configuration so correct escape function is still important.
+Mind that if you use the default naming convention, dlt normalizes identifiers to an alphabet that does not accept any special characters.
+Users are able to change the naming convention in the configuration, so the correct escape function is still important.

-๐Ÿ’ก postgres destination that you modify is using standard implementation that you may keep.
+๐Ÿ’ก The postgres destination that you modify is using a standard implementation that you may keep.

 You should avoid providing a custom escape_literal function by not enabling insert-values for your destination.

-sql client is a wrapper over dbapi and its main role is to provide consistent interface for executing SQL statements, managing transactions and (probably the most important) to help handling errors via classifying exceptions.
-Here's a few things you should pay attention to:
+The SQL client is a wrapper over dbapi and its main role is to provide a consistent interface for executing SQL statements, managing transactions, and (probably the most important) helping handle errors via classifying exceptions.
+Here are a few things you should pay attention to:

-• When opening the connection: add current dataset name to search path, set session timezone to UTC.
+• When opening the connection: add the current dataset name to the search path, set the session timezone to UTC.

-• execute_fragments: if your dbapi client does not provide a method to join SQL fragments without full string copy, just delete postgres override.
+• execute_fragments: if your dbapi client does not provide a method to join SQL fragments without a full string copy, just delete the postgres override.
 The base class just joins strings.

 Fully qualified namesโ€‹

-When created, sql_client is bound to particular dataset name (which typically corresponds to a database schema).
-Most of the database engines follow usual rules of qualifying and quoting ("schema"."table"."column") but there are exceptions like BigQuery or Motherduck.
+When created, sql_client is bound to a particular dataset name (which typically corresponds to a database schema).
+Most of the database engines follow the usual rules of qualifying and quoting ("schema"."table"."column"), but there are exceptions like BigQuery or Motherduck.
 You have full control over generating identifiers via:

 • fully_qualified_dataset_name returns a fully qualified dataset name.

-• make_qualified_table_name same but for a given table name
+• make_qualified_table_name does the same but for a given table name.

 dbapi exceptionsโ€‹

-dlt must be able to distinct a few error cases for the loading to work properly.
-Unfortunately error reporting is not very well defined by dbapi and even the existing exception tree is not used consistently across implementations.
+dlt must be able to distinguish a few error cases for the loading to work properly.
+Unfortunately, error reporting is not very well defined by dbapi, and even the existing exception tree is not used consistently across implementations.

-_make_database_exception method wraps incoming Exception in one of exception types required by dlt:
+_make_database_exception method wraps an incoming Exception in one of the exception types required by dlt:

-• DatabaseUndefinedRelation: raised when schema or table that dlt tries to reference is undefined.
-It is important to detect this case exactly: via specific dbapi exceptions (like in case of postgres and duckdb) or via detecting proper category of exceptions and inspecting the error codes or messages (see. redshift and snowflake)
+• DatabaseUndefinedRelation: raised when a schema or table that dlt tries to reference is undefined.
+It is important to detect this case exactly: via specific dbapi exceptions (like in the case of postgres and duckdb) or by detecting the proper category of exceptions and inspecting the error codes or messages (see redshift and snowflake).

-• DatabaseTransientException: all other exceptions. we also include SyntaxError (if exists in particular dbapi implementation) here
+• DatabaseTransientException: all other exceptions.
+We also include SyntaxError (if it exists in a particular dbapi implementation) here.

 • that INFORMATION_SCHEMA exists from which we can take basic information on SCHEMATA and COLUMNS